galaxyproject/galaxy-hub/src/admin/tools/External%20Display%20Applications%20Tutorial.md

 Sometimes it can be desired to have links and parameters for a Display Application to come from an external file.
 In the following examples we will modify the above examples to be populated using data found in external files.

-The file <tt>tool-data/shared/ucsc/ucsc_build_sites.txt</tt> contains tab delimited data, with one line per display site, consisting of columns:
+The file `tool-data/shared/ucsc/ucsc_build_sites.txt` contains tab delimited data, with one line per display site, consisting of columns:

 1. Site Name
 2. Site URL
 3. Comma-separated Genome Builds Available at this site

-The display will also be filtered based upon a Galaxy Application configuration variable <tt>ucsc_display_sites</tt> which is used to to restrict available sites to a list specified in universe\_wsgi.ini; alternatively the non-desired sites can be removed by commenting or deleting them out in <tt>tool-data/shared/ucsc/ucsc_build_sites.txt</tt>.
+The display will also be filtered based upon a Galaxy Application configuration variable `ucsc_display_sites` which is used to to restrict available sites to a list specified in universe\_wsgi.ini; alternatively the non-desired sites can be removed by commenting or deleting them out in `tool-data/shared/ucsc/ucsc_build_sites.txt`.

 #### Example 1 Advanced

-Display a BAM file at the <<nwwl(UCSC)>> genome browser, dynamically loading sites from a text file (<tt>tool-data/shared/ucsc/ucsc_build_sites.txt</tt>).
+Display a BAM file at the <<nwwl(UCSC)>> genome browser, dynamically loading sites from a text file (`tool-data/shared/ucsc/ucsc_build_sites.txt`).

 ```
 <display id="ucsc_bam" version="1.0.0" name="display at UCSC">